- Common Name(s):

 Insects, Diseases, or Other Plant Problems: Powdery mildew and leaf spots may occur, particularly in hot and humid summer climates such as the St. Louis area.
 Watch for aphids.

 - The Trumpet honeysuckle has opposite, oval, bluish-green leaves that are glaucous (of a dull grayish-green or blue color) beneath.
 The leaves have a smooth margin.
 This vine is evergreen in the warm winter climates of the deep South.

 - The Trumpet honeysuckle has large, non-fragrant, narrow, trumpet-shaped flowers that are scarlet to orangish red on the outside and yellowish inside.
+The John Clayton cultivar has yellow blooms.
 Its flowers appear in late spring at stem ends in whorled clusters.
 They are attractive to hummingbirds, butterflies and bees.
 The inedible red berries that form in late summer to early fall and can be ornamentally attractive.
 The small red berries are attractive to birds.
 This plant flowers on new growth.

 - Evergreen to deciduous